 - 1. To define universes for different CIM studies in a consistent manner - 2.
 To give research institutes the best possible Golden Standard 12+ - 3.
-To validate other VP's already used by research partners, e.g. in Out-of-Home - 4.
-To offer research partners a ready made & transparant 'receiver' database,e.g. to combine Classic TV and Online Video data
+To offer research partners a ready made & transparent 'receiver' database e.g. in Out-of-Home - 4.
+To validate other synthetic population used by research partners

-What is its structure ?
+What is its structure?